Announcing the Five College DataFest 2015!

 This talk reflects the current status of a project being sponsored by the American Economic Association Data Subcommittee on Big Data, for which I am a co-chair along with Ana Aizcorbe of the Bureau of Economic Analysis.
 The goal of the project is to report on the current and potential uses of big data across the Federal Statistical system.

 The talk is part of the activities of the International Year of Statistics and is sponsored by the Departments of Mathematics and Statistics as well as Economics at Smith College and co-sponsored by the Five College Statistics Program and the Boston Chapter of the American Statistical Association.

 For more information about the talk, contact Katherine Halvorsen (email@example.com, 413-585-3874).
 More information about Mike Horrigan can be found here:

-On the weekend of June 1st, 2013, web and software developers, designers, community organizers, and other folks from all over Western Mass will gather to tackle local challenges with technology -- sponsored in part by the Five College Statistics Program.
+On the weekend of June 1, 2013, web and software developers, designers, community organizers, and other folks from all over Western Mass gathered to tackle local challenges with technology at the event Hack for Western Mass.
+Sponsored in part by the Five College Statistics Program.

 International Year of Statistics Talk